chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-12-02-expectations.markdown

 # Prepare, Investigate, Report
 It is important for software engineers to have some knowledge about "the database" to be able to do their work effectively and efficiently.

-Software Engineers should prepare, investigate, and report issues correctly.
+Software Engineers should prepare for, investigate, and report issues correctly.

 📖 **Prepare**